A Guide to Graduate Computer Science Courses

 With a master’s in computer science, your work can be applied to almost every industry, from the nonprofit sector to Wall Street.
 As a graduate student, you may study data science, blockchain, or machine learning.
 You could specialize in robotics, human-computer interaction, or a different subset of computer science.

-If you have more questions about studying computer science at the graduate school level, reach out to a student who is already in the master’s program at the college or university that interests you.
+If you have more questions about studying computer science courses at the graduate school level, reach out to a student who is already in the master’s program at the college or university that interests you.
 Make sure to research available jobs in the US and in the country you intend on returning to after you get your degree.
 See which computer science job positions are on hiring websites, and what the national statistics say about industry growth.
 Remember, you can always ask your Shorelight advisor to help you determine whether getting a master’s degree in computer science aligns with your goals.

 Discover where you can study computer science in the US >